Pirate-Emperor/Electricity_Demand_Management/README.md

 ## Data Source

 The project requires historical electricity consumption data with time-series information, such as date, time, and electricity consumption.
-You can obtain the data from public datasets or your local utility provider.
+The data is obtained from public datasets

 ## Development